interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 ### Web Monetization Handler API

 The `handlerURL` that is registered is embedded as an iframe.
-Messages are passed to it with `iframe.contentWindow.postMessage`, and messages are sent from the iframe to the polyfill/browser via `window.parent.postMessage`.
+Messages are passed to it with `iframe.contentWindow.postMessage`, and messages are sent from the iframe to the browser via `window.parent.postMessage`.

 #### Request